News & Events

 Requirements to be accepted in the ACD include:

-• Satisfactory completion of the CAC screening process through the Locker
+• Satisfactory completion of the screening process through the Locker application form (digital) and payment of the non-refundable application fee of $75.00.

-• Appropriate capacity of the program
+• Appropriate capacity of the program.

 Cohorts and Application Deadlines